-- Technical assistance for the various land use types (private lands, private working lands, public lands) will be provided through promotion of a P2 webinar series focusing on pollinator habitat enhancement and maintenance best management practices and techniques, including: seeding, plug planting, invasive plant removal, seedbed preparation, controlled burning, and plug planting preparation. - Project Wingspan will also be providing educational support and technical guidance to land managers through 5 in-person workshops across AR, IL, MI, MN, and WI (one in each state), to help ensure land stewards have opportunities to learn about and incorporate current BMP's into management schemes. - 11 in-person seed collection workshops will be held in addition to the development of an online training module with the goal of training at least 250 volunteer seed collectors across the 8-state seed collection focus area.
+- Technical assistance for the various land use and management types (private lands, private working lands, public lands) will be provided through promotion of a P2 webinar series focusing on pollinator habitat enhancement and maintenance best management practices and techniques, including: seeding, plug planting, invasive plant removal, seedbed preparation, controlled burning, and plug planting preparation.

+- Project Wingspan will also be provides educational support and technical guidance to land managers through in-person workshops across active states.

-Long-term monarch & RPBB habitat establishment and enhancement.
+2. Long-term monarch & RPBB habitat establishment and enhancement. - A preliminary online habitat survey will be used to identify existing habitat areas, along with areas that are seeking further enhancement, and those with near future planned establishment.

-- A preliminary online habitat survey will be used to identify existing habitat areas, along with areas that are seeking further enhancement, and those with near future planned establishment. - The acres included and reported in the program will be secured through a letter of long-term commitment (minimum of 5-years), signed by the land manager or landowner.
-The letter will include enhancement and/or management actions that qualify habitat areas for inclusion in the program. - The agreements will be made through Pollinator Partnership; additional agreements may be made through other core program partners. - The Pollinator Partnership will track all the acres counted towards the 15,625 acre goal.
+- The acres included and reported in the program will be secured through a letter of long-term commitment (minimum of 5-years), signed by the land manager or landowner.
+The letter will include enhancement and/or management actions that qualify habitat areas for inclusion in the program.

+- The agreements will be made through Pollinator Partnership; additional agreements may be made through other core program partners.

+- The Pollinator Partnership will track all the acres counted towards the 15,625acre goal.

-- The agreements will ensure that monarch & RPBB habitat activities take place on lands that have a landowner or manager committed to imperiled pollinator conservation and long-term habitat management and maintenance. - The combined total of acres secured through letters of commitment for monarch and RPBB habitat will meet or exceed 15,625 acres across the Midwest and Great Lakes region.
+- The agreements will ensure that monarch & RPBB habitat activities take place on lands that have a landowner or manager committed to imperiled pollinator conservation and long-term habitat management and maintenance.